-This is taught both in terms of discrete units of PSHE work and through learning in other areas, most notably in RE, Science and PE.
-It is also delivered through assemblies, presentations, visits and visitors the school either as a year group, school phase or whole school as appropriate.
-Learning in PSHE also helps to support children at various stages during their own development, such as in the Early Years Foundation Stage, supporting children with turn taking, sharing and listening to others; or in Year 6, learning about the changes to the body during puberty and preparing for transition to Secondary School.
+PSHE is taught both in terms of discrete units of work and learning in other areas, most notably in RE, Science and PE.
+It is also delivered through assemblies, presentations, visits and visitors to the school either as a year group, school phase or whole school as appropriate.
+Learning in PSHE also helps to support children at various stages during their own development, such as in the Early Years Foundation Stage, supporting children with turn-taking, sharing and listening to others or, in Year 6, learning about the changes to the body during puberty and preparing for the transition to Secondary School.

-At St Joseph’s PSHE and Citizenship is also about giving pupils a significant voice in school.
-We have both an active School Council and Rights Respecting Schools Steering Committee that work alongside teachers, senior leaders and governors to ensure that there is pupil involvement in setting the vision and direction for the school.
-Pupils also participate in pupil voice exercises as part of subject monitoring and annually through the governors’ pupil voice survey.
+St Joseph’s ‘pupils voice’ plays a significant part of school life.
+We have both an active School Council and Eco school Committee that work alongside teachers, senior leaders and governors to ensure pupil involvement in setting the vision and direction for the school.
+Pupils also participate in pupil voice exercises as part of subject monitoring and annually through the Governors’ Pupil Voice Survey.

 Relationship and Sex education is based on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and adults.
 This starts with people being taught about what a relationship is, what friendship is, what family means and who the people are who can support them.
 From the beginning of primary school, building on early education, pupils are taught how to take turns, treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission-seeking, and the concept of personal privacy.
 We want all children to grow up healthy, happy, safe, and manage the challenges and opportunities of modern Britain.
 This is in line with the DfE and our Catholic Values.